Ready to explore Savary Island? Here's everything you need to know before you go!

 Beach walking here differs significantly from the rocky coastlines typical of most Vancouver Coast Mountains destinations.
 The sand is fine and firm, making for easy walking, and the gradual slope into the water creates extensive tidal flats during low tide.
 This unique coastal environment supports different wildlife than you'd find on typical BC hiking trails, including various shorebird species and marine life in the tidal pools.

 The beaches also serve as natural rest stops and picnic areas.
 After exploring the inland trails, many visitors spend time on the sand, swimming in the surprisingly warm waters during summer months.
 The protected location of the island creates calmer conditions than the open ocean, making beach activities more comfortable.
-You can easily combine trail hiking with beachcombing, creating a full day of varied outdoor activities.
+The expansive views across the strait to the mainland mountains provide a stunning backdrop that changes throughout the day as light conditions shift.

 Getting There and Island Logistics